 - Macro-economic Conditions.
 Because most of our customers are B2B technology companies, the success of our business is intrinsically linked to the health, and subject to the market conditions, of the IT industry.
-Despite the current uncertainty in the economy (i.e. inflation risks, rising interest rates, and Russia's invasion of the Ukraine) Ukraine and conflict in the Middle East, there are several factors indicating positive IT spending over the next few years is likely.
+Despite the current uncertainty in the economy (i.e. inflation risks, rising higher interest rates, Russia's invasion of the Ukraine and conflict in the Middle East), there are several factors indicating positive IT spending over the next few years is likely.
 We believe there are several IT catalysts such as AI, security, data analytics, and cloud migrations, to name a few.
 Our growth continues to be driven in large part by the return on the investments we made in our data analytics suite of products, which continues to drive market share gains for us.
 While we will continue to invest in this growth area, management will also continue to carefully control discretionary spending such as travel and entertainment, and the filling of new and replacement positions, in an effort to maintain profit margins and cash flows. - Industry Trends.
 Our business has been and is likely to continue to be impacted by macro-economic conditions.
-We have observed the enterprise technology market materially worsen during through the second half nine months of 2022 and the first half nine months of 2023, with third party data indicating that over 1,000 technology companies, including many of our largest customers, have announced layoffs.
-The layoffs have resulted in a challenging selling environment where we have seen elongated sales cycles, budget cuts and freezes at many of our customers, which has impacted our near-term outlook.
+We have observed the enterprise technology market materially worsen through the nine months of 2022 and nine months of 2023, with third party data indicating that over 1,000 technology companies, including many of our largest customers, have announced layoffs.
+The layoffs have resulted in macro-economic uncertainty has created a challenging selling environment where we have seen elongated sales cycles, budget cuts and freezes at many of our customers, which has impacted our near-term outlook.
 We are seeing our international markets perform worse than our domestic markets.
-Given the weak macroeconomic conditions, in December 2022, we announced a headcount reduction of approximately 5% of our workforce, which is expected to result in approximately \$7 million in annual savings. - Customer Demographics.
-In the three and six nine months ended June 30, 2023 September 30, 2023, revenue from our legacy global customers (a static cohort comprised of our 10 historically largest on premises hardware technology companies), decreased by approximately 22% 19% and 21%, respectively, compared to the same period periods in the prior year.
+Given We expect this dynamic to continue throughout 2024 because of uncertainty surrounding inflation, interest rates, the weak macroeconomic conditions, in December 2022, we announced a headcount reduction of approximately 5% of our workforce, which is expected to result in approximately \$7 million in annual savings. presidential election and geopolitical issues internationally.

+- Customer Demographics.
+In the three and nine months ended September 30, 2023 March 31, 2024, revenue from our legacy global customers (a static cohort comprised of our 10 historically largest on premises hardware technology companies), decreased increased by approximately 19% and 21% 1%, respectively, compared to the same periods period in the prior year.
 The metric measures the year-over-year increase in GAAP revenue from this cohort of customers and is calculated by dividing the GAAP revenue from this cohort of customers for the current year by the GAAP revenue from this cohort of customers for the prior year.
 We use this information to monitor customer concentration trends within the Company, which we deem an important metric for evaluating revenue diversification.
-Revenue from our other customers, excluding the legacy global customers described above, decreased by approximately 27% 28% and 23% 24%, respectively, compared to the same three and six nine month periods in the prior year.
+Revenue from our other customers, excluding the legacy global customers described above, decreased by approximately 28% and 24% 12%, respectively, compared to the same three and nine month periods period in the prior year.